 2.1 Type 2 diabetes and prediabetes

 The progression from normal glucose metabolism to type 2 diabetes is characterized by sustained elevations in blood glucose levels.
 Type 2 diabetes is characterized by a progressive decline in beta-cell function, most often as a consequence of chronic insulin resistance [4]5.
 Insulin resistance occurs when certain tissues, such as muscle and liver tissues, lose their sensitivity to insulin.
-As a result, glucose is not effectively taken up by these tissues and remains in the blood circulation.
+As a result, glucose is not effectively taken up by these tissues and remains in the circulation.
 Meanwhile, beta-cell function deteriorates, leading to a diminished insulin response to glucose intake.
 Years before diagnosis, these changes contribute to rising fasting and postprandial glucose levels4.